qiuxintao101/scCNV/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of scCNV is to estimate the single cell DNA copy number from scATAC experiement.
+The goal of scCNV is to estimate the single cell DNA copy number from scATAC-seq experiement.

 ## Installation